 Among those opposing the rate hike, the United Corpus Christi Chamber of Commerce.

-"And now with this 10 percent, hard 10 percent increase, that's gonna make it that much more complicated for small businesses to do business in the Coastal Bend," CEI Al Arreola Jr. said.
+"And now with this 10 percent, hard 10 percent increase, that's gonna make it that much more complicated for small businesses to do business in the Coastal Bend," CEO Al Arreola Jr. said.
 "It's a competitive disadvantage for some businesses.
 Some might even have to end up closing their doors out of concerns for the financial costs tied and associated to this increase."

 Homeowners with TWIA policies will also feel the increase.